NotLemon/AniList-Manual/before-you-begin/title-formatting.md

 ### **Appendages**

-For supplemental works to a main series, such as [OVA's and Specials](animated-media-information/ovas-and-onas.md), the main series title should be used and the format appended to the end.
+For supplemental works to a main series, such as [OVAs and Specials](animated-media-information/ovas-and-onas.md), the main series title should be used and the format appended to the end.

 Example: